-Before replacing the switch, your Stevenson Service Experts Heating & Air Conditioning tech will investigate other parts of your furnace first.
+Before replacing the switch, your Stevenson Service Experts tech will investigate other parts of your furnace first.
 Several other issues can also cause the error code, like a clogged vent or cracked hose.

-The cost to repair your furnace depends on what’s wrong with it and how long it takes to fix it.
+The price to repair your furnace depends on what’s wrong with it and how long it takes to fix it.

-If you require furnace repair, trust the professionals from Stevenson Service Experts Heating & Air Conditioning to check out the fault code and fix the problem to your satisfaction.
+If you need furnace repair, trust the technicians from Stevenson Service Experts to check out the fault code and fix the issue to your satisfaction.